belle2/basf2/online_book/basf2/first_steering_file.rst

 finds all **unique** combinations.
 The same particle can of course not be used twice, e.g. the two positive pions in :math:`D^0 \to K^- \pi^+ \pi^+ \pi^-` have to be different mdst track objects.
 However, all of this is taken care of internally.
-For multi-body decays like the one described above there, can easily be many multiple candidates, which share some particles but differ by at least one final state particle.
+For multi-body decays like the one described above, there can easily be multiple candidates which share some particles but differ by at least one final state particle.

 The wrapper function for the `ParticleCombiner` is